╌>

 Professor Principal

-3 seeder TᵢG 2 days ago
+3 seeder TᵢG one month ago

 Yet Trump supporters will claim that this is all hysteria.
 That no damage has been done.
 They are just 'talking'.
 And that Trump did not really blame Zelensky for 'starting' the war but rather just noted that this could be solved by negotiation (which would be capitulation by Ukraine).